- Doctor of Education

 - Personal Statement.
 Depending on the program, a 250-1000 word expanded goals statement concerning the applicant’s interest in and application of the program’s curriculum to expected career progression is required.

 - Standard Writing Sample.
 EDLD applicants will write a 250-750 word essay in response to a prepared writing prompt.

 - Interview.
 Applicants will interview with the appropriate program director and/or designee.
 The interview process and requirements are determined based on program.

 - TOEFL.
-The Test of English as a Foreign Language is required for international applicants and may be required for applicants for whom English is a second language.
+The Test of English as a Foreign Language is required for international students and may be required for students for whom English is a second language.
 (See section titled International Students for more information.)

 Transfer and Waiver of Courses

 Although all graduate credit hours may be transferred from another accredited institution, a maximum of six hours will be counted toward the master’s degree and 15 for the doctoral degree at the discretion of the program director.
 The director or appropriate faculty member of the graduate program will evaluate the course(s) being proposed for transfer and make a determination of suitability.
 No course with a grade below a “B” will be considered for transfer.